 I am currently co-PI (with Leann Birch) on a 4-year grant from the National Institutes of Diabetes and Digestive and Kidney Diseases (NIDDK) testing two interventions for first-time African American mothers and their newborn infants.
-This randomized controlled trial (Sleep SAAF) aims to advance our understanding of family dynamics and health during the transition to parenthood and represents an important step in efforts to reduce health disparities among low income African Americans.
+This randomized controlled trial (Sleep SAAF) aims to advance our understanding of family dynamics and health during the transition to parenthood and represents an important step in efforts to reduce health disparities among African American families.

 A secondary area of interest is family and mental health issues among sexual minority populations.
 I have examined family functioning among LGBT adolescents, same-sex couples, and same-sex parents and their adoptive children.

 Lavner, J. A., Barton, A. W., Bryant, C. M., & Beach, S. R. H. (2018).
 Racial discrimination and relationship functioning among African American couples.
 Journal of Family Psychology, 32, 686–691.